farahfinn/Social-media/README.md

 # Social-media
 This is a learning project.
-Created to test out my skills in django and Vanilla JS
+Created to test out my skills in django and Vanilla JS.
+Testing git commit from my pc